Tien Chiu

 • Share on Tumblr

-• Print
+• Click to print (Opens in new window) Print

-Filed Under: All blog posts, textiles, surface design, weaving Tagged With: katazome
+Filed Under: All blog posts, surface design, textiles, weaving Tagged With: katazome

 Previous post: Third time’s the charm